scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### Phase 1: Certificate Exchange {#phase1}
 {:numbered="false"}

 In Phase 1 of the signing ceremony, all parties share the certificates that must be part of the TRC with the ceremony administrator.
 For the representatives of the voting ASes, these are the sensitive and the regular voting certificates.
 For the representatives of the CA ASes, these are the CP root certificates.
-If a CA AS does not attend the signing ceremony in person, it must ensure that the corresponding root certificate is available at the ceremony to be shared.
+If a CA AS does not attend the signing ceremony in person, it MUST ensure that the corresponding root certificate is available at the ceremony to be shared.

 The actual sharing happens over the data exchange device, which goes from one voting representative to the next.
 Each representative copies the requested certificates from their own machine onto the data exchange device, before forwarding the device to the next voter.
 The last representative returns the device to the ceremony administrator.

-**Important:** Note that only the **certificates** must be shared during this step, **not** the private keys.
+**Important:** Note that only the **certificates** need to be shared during this step, **not** the private keys.
 Copying a private key by mistake invalidates the security of the ceremony.

 For each provided certificate, the ceremony administrator checks that its validity period covers the previously agreed-upon TRC validity, that the signature algorithms are correct, and that the certificate is of the valid type (root, sensitive voting or regular voting certificate).
 If the results of these checks are as expected, the ceremony administrator computes the SHA256 sum for each certificate.

 The ceremony administrator then aggregates and bundles the provided certificates, and calculates the hash value (SHA-512 digest) over the entire bundle.
 Additionally, the ceremony administrator displays all hash values on the monitor.

 The ceremony administrator now shares the bundle with the representatives of the voting and CA ASes.
 This could happen again via the data exchange device, which goes from one representative to the next.
 Each representative verifies that the certificates they contributed have the same hash value as the displayed value on the monitor.
-Furthermore, all representatives must confirm that the hash value of the bundled certificates on their machine is equal to the value on the monitor.
+Furthermore, all representatives MUST confirm that the hash value of the bundled certificates on their machine is equal to the value on the monitor.

 Phase 1 is concluded when every representative has confirmed that the SHA256 sums are correct.